 Mt.
 Olive Pickle Company, Inc., located at the Corner of Cucumber & Vine in Mount Olive, North Carolina, was originally founded for the purpose of brining cucumbers to be sold to other pickling firms.

-When this initial plan didn’t exactly work out, the young company found itself in sort of a, well, you know.
+When this initial plan didn’t exactly work out, the young company found itself in sort of a, well, you know, pickle.

 Fortunately, resourcefulness prevailed, a new plan was prepared, and the company quickly began processing and packing pickles itself, formulating their own recipes and methods of production.

 From a modest beginning in 1926, with only a 3,600 square foot building and $19,500 in capital, Mt.
 Olive has quickly grown to be one of the most loved pickle companies, manufacturing a best-selling brand of pickles, peppers and relishes in the U.S for their millions of customers.

 Making the Best Pickles: A Community Proposition

 It all started in the mid-1920s with Shikrey Baddour, a Lebanese immigrant from nearby Goldsboro, who saw opportunity in the wasted cucumber crops of area farmers.
 Baddour came up with the idea of buying the cucumbers, putting them in a brining tank and selling the salt brined cucumbers, or brine stock, to other pickle firms.
 Baddour enlisted the aid of George Moore, a sailor from Wilmington who had worked in a Castle Hayne pickle plant.
 The plan didn’t work the way they had envisioned, however: they had no buyers for their product.

 By January 1926, a new plan was put into place through the efforts of a group of local business people who formally established the Mt.
 Olive Pickle Company, Inc. to pack and sell its own pickles.
 Thirty-seven original shareholders put forward the capital to get the company started in what all viewed as a “community proposition.”
 The first board of directors was led by H.M.
 Cox Sr., president, I.F.
 Witherington, vice president, and C.W.
 Oliver, secretary-treasurer.
 The board hired Moore as factory superintendent and Baddour as salesman, and it purchased one acre of land from farmer J.A.
 Westbrook for $1,000.
 The land is part of the current manufacturing site today.
 Westbrook’s home still stands across from the plant.